-This program addresses LSOHC priorities by protecting shallow lakes, wetland/grassland complexes, and shoreland that provide critical habitat for Minnesota's wildlife, especially its migratory waterfowl and associated species.
+Our Wetland Habitat Protection and Restoration Program addresses LSOHC priorities by protecting and restoring/enhancing wetland and grassland complexes that provide critical habitat for Minnesota's wildlife, especially its migratory waterfowl and prairie-pothole associated species.

 Minnesota's wetlands are essential to our wildlife health and diversity.
 This project directly benefits SGCN and other important game and non-game wildlife species by minimizing the potential threats to their habitat caused by detrimental agricultural practices, residential or commercial development or imprudent land management.
 The wetland habitat complexes that will be targeted through the ranking system will include a mosaic of wetlands, grasslands and woodlands.
 Priority projects will include high or outstanding habitat as identified in Minnesota Biological Survey data.
 Projects will also be located near other protected lands to help build larger habitat complexes comprised of both public and private lands.
 The vast majority of this landscape is in private ownership.
 For that reason, working with private owners on land protection strategies is key to successful conservation in this region.
 Finally, we will work closely with partners in the region to identify those habitat complexes where private land protection can make a significant contribution to existing conservation investments.